Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 Both he and Plunkett referred to the deep emotions around Floyd’s killing, which sparked worldwide protests and a national reckoning on issues of race and justice.
 Plunkett told the jury that a courtroom trial before observers who have pledged to be neutral and to consider the facts before them was a protection against the “mob mentality” that might impede justice.

-Gray, who spoke after Plunkett, went further, suggesting the federal government had gone after Lane, whom he called an “innocent man,” despite what he called a lack of evidence that he showed “deliberate indifference” to Floyd.
+Gray, who spoke after Plunkett, went further, suggesting that the federal government had gone after Lane despite what he called a lack of evidence that his client showed “deliberate indifference” to Floyd.
 “You know why?
 Politics, ladies and gentlemen!”
 Gray shouted, prompting a prosecution objection that was overruled.
 “Mob rule politics!”

-Gray pointed out how Lane performed CPR on Floyd in an ambulance.
+Gray called Lane an “innocent man” and pointed out how he performed CPR on Floyd in the ambulance.
 “How in the world can our government, the wonderful United States of America, freedom and all that, charge somebody that does that?”
 Gray asked.
-He told the jury it was “scary” and something for them “to think about.”
+He told the jury that it was “scary” and something for them “to think about.”

 What to know about the federal trial of the three former Minneapolis police officers charged in George Floyd’s death